WRU boss Phillips apologises but wants to stay

 Phillips outlined what they are doing now to rectify problems.

-"We appointed Lydia Stirling (new WRU people director), we looked at our processes, how do we safeguard our staff," he added.
+"We appointed Lydia Stirling [the new WRU people director], we looked at our processes, how do we safeguard our staff," he added.

 "Lydia made significant progress in that area and having consulted internally and with internal staff, we are going to have a good look at those again.